 I threw myself into online community support groups for lipedema and the fat liberation movement.
 Eventually, I realized that if I were going to get free from body shame, I would have to get creative.

 HEALING THROUGH CREATIVITY

-I yearned to see bodies like mine, to believe I could not just be okay with my body but actually heal my relationship of neglect and bypassing my body’s needs.
-Thanks to all these other fat people living free from shame, I believed I could too!
+I yearned to see bodies like mine, to believe I could not just be okay with my body but heal my relationship of neglect and bypassing my body’s needs.
+Thanks to all these fat people living free from shame, I believed I could, too!
 I would use art to help me get there.

-I knew I wanted to work from actual peoples’ silhouettes, not sketches.
-Over time my work improved and evolved.
+I wanted to work from actual peoples’ silhouettes, not sketches.
+Over time, my work improved and evolved.
 And so did my relationship with my body.
 I am the model for over half of the hundreds of images I have created.
 My body has changed.
-As it continues to evolve, I continue to do the work to love and accept myself exactly as I am.
+As it evolves, I continue to do the work to love and accept myself exactly as I am.

-Loving my body provoked what I have come to understand as a spiritual awakening.
+Loving my body provoked what I understand as a spiritual awakening.
 Of course, I have always been somewhat spiritual and was an ordained pastor for a decade in my past.
 But somehow, tuning into my body opened me up in ways I could never have imagined.

 I learned how to live in a state of deep self-compassion.
-I learned that my dignity is inherent and not related to living in a more petite body, being productive, or any other external measurement.
+I knew my dignity was inherent and unrelated to living in a more petite body, being productive, or any other external measurement.
 A great deal of healing continues to happen in my life.
-I listen to my body and say “no,” at least as often as I say “yes.”
+I listen to my body and say “no” at least as often as I say “yes.”

 AN OUTSTANDING TEACHER

-In my story, my body forced me to slow down a great deal.
+In my story, my body forced me to slow down significantly.
 My body taught me how to bloom in stillness.
 My body is my most outstanding teacher.
-And the art I make feels like a love letter to that teacher and all of our teachers.
+And the art I make feels like a love letter to that teacher and all our teachers.
 I see so much beauty in my form.
 I revel in other people’s beauty as well.
 Other humans who look like me.